China Solar Cooker

 The rural area in Zhangye is an underdeveloped region and an ideal region for utilizing solar energy.
 Located at high altitude, this region has many sunny days.
 It is one of the most suitable regions in China for utilizing solar energy.

-A solar cooker costs approximately CNY400 (about $61 equivalent) including manufacturing, transportation, installation, and maintenance for the first 3 years.
-The cost was shared between the project entity (CNY365, or about $56 equivalent) and each participating household (CNY35, or about $5 equivalent), with the project entity financing these costs through upfront payments from carbon offsetting transactions.
+Each participating household pays a small part towards the solar cooker costs, with the majority of the funding coming from carbon finance (individuals and organisations offsetting their emissions).
 This project demonstrates how carbon finance can be the primary source of funding GHG emission mitigation projects and can directly contribute to sustainable development for the benefit of local communities.

 The development of the proposed project will also facilitate sustainable development in the following ways: